 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.

-Jo Plumridge is a freelance writer and photographer with over 20 years of experience writing for a variety of magazines and websites.
-She writes, perhaps unsurprisingly, about photography, but also extensively on all things sleep-related, alongside reviews of home and tech products.
-Jo is constantly looking for the best ways to get a good night’s sleep, although she’s yet to find any products that prevent the cats she and her husband foster from waking them up at 6am.
+Jo Plumridge is a freelance writer and photographer with over 20 years of experience writing for a variety of magazines, websites and books.
+She writes, perhaps unsurprisingly, about photography, but also on all things interior design and sleep-related, alongside reviews of home and tech products.
+Jo loves exploring the latest design trends, although she’s yet to find a carpet that doesn’t show up the cat hair from the cats she and her husband foster.

 How to create a Japandi kitchen – 6 design ideas to nail this simple-yet-soothing look

 Lean into the functional, cozy, and undeniably fashionable design principles of Japandi